rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 states just as well.
 Keeping discriminators short keeps the DT shallow, which reduces sifting costs in all future iterations.

-We try suffixes from shortest to longest, stopping at the first one that distinguishes the two states.
-Once a candidate fails, all shorter suffixes will also fail, so we stop early.
+A suffix $$ d $$ *distinguishes* two states when appending it to their access sequences gives different membership answers:
+`oracle(reach(old_state) + d) != oracle(reach(new_state) + d)`.
+This means the two states respond differently to $$ d $$, so they cannot be the same state in the target.

+Starting from the full suffix $$ ce[i+1:] $$, we try progressively shorter suffixes (by advancing the start index).
+We keep shrinking as long as the shorter suffix still distinguishes the two states.
+The moment a candidate fails to distinguish them, no further shortening can help, so we stop and return the shortest distinguishing suffix found so far.

 <!--
 ############